umairziyan/dotfiles/README.md

 ```
 $ stow --adopt .
 ```
-this comman will overwrite everything so reset using the following command:
+this command will overwrite everything so reset using the following command:
 ```
 $ git --reset hard
 ```